nmfs-opensci/py-rocket-base/README.md

 ## Using this as a base image

 py-rocket-base is designed like the Pangeo base-image.
-Your Docker file in your repo will look like
+Your docker file in your repo will look like
 ```
 FROM ghcr.io/nmfs-opensci/py-rocket-base:latest
 ```